3D Printing in the Library

 - A quote will be emailed to the JCU email address provided.

-Upon receipt of a print request, a quote will be supplied based on cost of material per cubic centimetre.
+Upon receipt of a print request, a quote will be supplied based on the estimated time required to complete the print.

 - Jobs over 5 hours duration will be costed at an additional 50c per hour.